 States With Most Expensive Electricity

-Island states (Hawaii, Alaska) and New England states typically have the highest electricity costs due to fuel transportation costs and limited generation options.
+Island states (Hawaii, Alaska) and New England states typically have the highest electricity costs due to fuel transportation costs, limited generation capacity, and older grid infrastructure.
+Some states with aggressive renewable mandates also see higher rates.

 | # | State | Residential (¢/kWh) | Commercial | Industrial |